Florida - Miami Field Office

 - A copy of the application or petition that you filed

-In order to visit this office or to speak with an Immigration Information Officer, you must have an appointment scheduled by USCIS or you must schedule an INFOPASS appointment on the USCIS website.
+In order to visit this office or to speak with an immigration information officer, you must have an appointment scheduled by USCIS or you must schedule an INFOPASS appointment.

 Attorney or Representative Procedures